Institute of FAME, Inc.

 How we operate

 FAME is intentionally small.
-The institute commissions and funds studies, retains intellectual property in validated instruments, and partners with commercial Institutional Review Boards for ethics review when human-subjects research is involved.
+The institute conducts and funds studies, retains intellectual property in the psychometric instruments it develops, and partners with commercial Institutional Review Boards for ethics review when human-subjects research is involved.
 Instrument-validation studies typically run $3,500–$5,500 end-to-end; mid-size grant programs ($20,000–$50,000) fund extended replication and cross-population work.

 Funding decisions are made by leadership with a substantive peer-reviewed track record.
 The institute's founder and Chair, Dr. Patrick Bernard Washington, has authored or co-authored 14 peer-reviewed publications with 1,111 citations, an h-index of 11, and an i10-index of 12 (Google Scholar, May 2026; OpenAlex confirms 817 citations / h-10 from the formal-database subset).
 The complete publication list — with the two FAME-funded papers identified separately — is available on the Papers page.